rstudio/team-admin.rstudio.com/docs/using-rstudio-package-manager/lab-using-rspm-packages.md

 As an administrator, you can configure all users and projects to point to one or more repositories in RSPM.

-In this exercise, you will configure all users and projects on your instance of RStudio Server Pro to point to the CRAN repository in your RSPM instance.
+In this exercise, you will configure all users and projects on your instance of RStudio Workbench to point to the CRAN repository in your RSPM instance.

-1. Open the RStudio Server Pro configuration file `/etc/rstudio/rsession.conf` in a text editor.
+1. Open the RStudio Workbench configuration file `/etc/rstudio/rsession.conf` in a text editor.

-2. Add a line similar to the following to the RStudio Server Pro configuration file, replacing `{RSTUDIO-PM-REPO-URL}` with the repository URL for the `prod-cran` repository in RSPM:
+2. Add a line similar to the following to the RStudio Workbench configuration file, replacing `{RSTUDIO-PM-REPO-URL}` with the repository URL for the `prod-cran` repository in RSPM:

 ```sh
 r-cran-repos={RSTUDIO-PM-REPO-URL}
 ```

-3. Save the RStudio Server Pro configuration file, and restart RStudio Server Pro using the following command:
+3. Save the RStudio Workbench configuration file, and restart RStudio Workbench using the following command:

 ```sh
 sudo rstudio-server restart